jens-muenker/Lifestyle-Scoring-App/README.md

-# "Lifestyle" Card Game Calculator Android App
+# Lifestyle-Scoring-App : Card Game Calculator

-The "Lifestyle" Card Game Calculator App for Android is designed to simplify point calculation for the card game "Lifestyle."
+The Lifestyle-Scoring-App for Android is designed to simplify point calculation for the card game "Lifestyle".

 ## Features